wr0ng/borderlands-tools/README.md

 - JACK Audio Connection Kit
 - QjackCtl
 - rakarrack
-- jack_capture
-- jack-tools
-- xdotools
+- Audacity

-You can get all of these - except for Borderlands - with the following command:
+You should be able to get all of these - except for Borderlands - with the following command:

-    sudo apt-get install qjackctl rakarrack jack_capture jack-tools xdotools
+    sudo apt-get install qjackctl jackd2 libjack-jackd2-dev rakarrack audacity
+### Need to install Borderlands?

-If you haven't obtained and installed Borderlands yet, go [here](https://ccrma.stanford.edu/~carlsonc/256a/Borderlands/) for the primary (open source) release, or [here](https://github.com/hangtwenty/borderlands-granular-pitch-patch) for my little patch of it.
+If you haven't installed Borderlands yet, go [here](https://ccrma.stanford.edu/~carlsonc/256a/Borderlands/) for the primary (open source) release, or [here](https://github.com/hangtwenty/borderlands-granular-pitch-patch) for my little patch of it.
 If you are using Ubuntu 12.04, see [here](http://hangtwenty.ruhoh.com/posts/building-borderlands-granular-on-ubuntu-12-04-lts) for my tutorial on how to obtain the various prerequisites necessary to compile it.

-### How to use borderlands-tools

-1) Open borderlands-tools by double-clicking its icon
-2) A bunch of things will open!
-It should come to rest with Borderlands full-screen and on top.
-(This is just how Borderlands opens by default and unfortunately neither `wmctrl` nor `xdotools` can get around this!)
-3) Click anywhere in Borderlands to focus it.
-4) Press the `o` key (letter o, not zero).
-This is the keyboard shortcut to un-maximize Borderlands.
-5) Look for the borderlands-tools terminal.
-It has printed out a list of backtracks and is asking you which one you want to use.
-6) Type the number of the desired backtrack.
-7) Windows will flash around again as jack.play and jack_capture open, ending with Borderlands up in front.
-8) Click back in Borderlands window and press `o` again to maximize.
-9) Start playing!
-...
-10) To finish, switch back to borderlands-tools window, and press any key.
-It will close all of the programs it opened in a graceful order, and hopefully none of them will give you warnings :)

-This is just how I go about it, but there are other ways you could do it depending on how you like to switch between windows. `Super + W` is another good way to switch between windows. (`Super` is the Windows or Mac key, etc.)

-You can find your recordings in the `recorded` directory of this repository.
-(TODO: Make this configurable.)
+## Run the setup script

+Setting up borderlands-tools is quick and easy.

+First you need to either put the `borderlands-tools` repository in `~/bin/borderlands-tools`, or put it somewhere else and change the appropriate setting in the configuration file, `config.cfg`.

+Next open a terminal and enter:

+    cd ~/bin/borderlands-tools/ # or wherever else you put it bash setup.sh

+It will create two Unity Launchers (files with the `.desktop` extension), `BorderlandsLauncher` and `BorderlandsLoopManager`.
+It will then copy these into `~/.local/share/applications`, the folder where Ubuntu stores your user's Unity Launchers, and open a nautilus file browser in that folder.

+Drag `BorderlandsLauncher` and `BorderlandsLoopManager` onto your launcher.
+Lastly right click them and click "Lock to Launcher" if necessary.

-## Recommended Rakarrack configuration
+## Configure Rakarrack

-By default rakarrack starts with FX off (meaning wet mix 0%) and you have to turn it on manually.
-Fortunately rakarrack makes it very easy to change this setting:
+By default rakarrack starts with FX off (meaning wet mix 0%) and you have to turn FX on manually, each time you boot.
+Fortunately Rakarrack makes it very easy to change this setting:

 Settings menu > Preferences > Audio tab > FX On at Start (first option)

-## How to customize settings of borderlands-tools
+I would also recommend turning down the master output a few decibels so that cliclipping isn't a risk.

+## That's it

+You are absolutely ready to use the BorderlandsLauncher and BorderlandsLoopManager now.
+Have fun!

+# Configuring borderlands-tools (optional)

-### config.cfg
+## config.cfg

 In this repository there is a file `config.cfg`.
 It contains several settings that you can adjust to your needs.
-Notably, you can change the path to Borderlands on your system, and the folder that the script looks in for backtracks.
+Notably, you can specify where your copy of Borderlands lives, and you can make it so that the "clear loops" function just executes without asking you if you're sure (my preference).

-### Rakarrack default preset
+## Rakarrack default preset

 Rakarrack lets you save presets easily.
 The script defaults to loading `default.rkr` in the `rak_presets` directory.
-That means you have two ways to change the default preset: either save a new one over this file, or alter the relevant script (`start_rakarrack.sh`).
+That means you have two ways to change the default preset: either save a new one over this file, or alter `start_rakarrack.sh` to load a different preset.

+# Ubuntu window-switching-fu

+If you don't already know this, holding `Super` in Ubuntu will present you with a bunch of super useful keyboard shortcuts.
+(The `Super` key is the 'operating system' key, with a Windows, Mac, or another logo.)

+These are the shortcuts I find most useful for working with Linux audio.
+(It seems that all the tools I use have their own little windows, and it can get messy quick.)

+* `Super + W` spreads all windows in the current workspace
+* `Ctrl + Tab` and the cursor keys lets you switch between applications
+* `Alt + F4` closes the current window (and exits the program)

+Then there are these extra productive keyboard shortcuts for moving things among workspaces.
+I like to spread all of the windows opened by borderlands-tools to three different workspaces, to minimize layering.
+(I tried to automate this process but it looks like it's not very portable - what would work for me wouldn't necessarily work for you).

+* `Ctrl + Alt + cursor keys` to switch workspaces
+* `Ctrl + Alt + Shift + cursor keys` to switch workspaces and *bring the active window with you*.

+# Stuff about the package (TLDR)

+## No guarantees!

+I wrote this because it was imminently useful to me and to a friend.
+It doubled as my first adventure into bash scripting.
+I wasn't able to achieve everything I wanted with it and had to roll back some features that would have made this much more fancy.
+It has only been tested on Ubuntu 12.04.

+## Incomplete work (that may or may not come to fruition)

+### Being able to use text-based playback and recording

+This would use less computation, and was the original intention for the package.
+However I haven't been able to get the JACK connections to persist between launches in a predictable fashion.

+### Being able to use a different "extra"

+This *currently* comes packaged with the appropriate QjackCtl patchbay preset to automatically connect all the programs launched - to get going! - *if* you are using rakarrack.
+That's the primary use case I imagined.

+However as of v0.1 it does not come packaged with any other QjackCtl presets.
+So, if you want to *not* use rakarrack, you'll have to wire the patchbay yourself.

 ## License

-Release under the MIT license.
+Released under the MIT license.
 See LICENSE in this repository.